 “Cinema is the most beautiful fraud in the world.”– Jean-Luc Godard

-Along comes a film, sometimes, that is wrapped-wrapped within the gloss of a genre that it takes multiple visits for the viewer to root out the profundity and the sheer wisdom that the film was encasing.
+Sometimes a film comes along that is so well-wrapped in the glitz of a genre that it takes repeated viewings to unearth the profundity and absolute wisdom that the picture is encasing.

 Runaway Train could be best described as a film that Tony Scott would make after taking a year-long break and moving to the Himalayas to reflect on life, ultimately attaining enlightenment!

 This is a film, part steroids and part acumen of a sage.